Apply Now Online registration is now open!

-Application deadline is 25 May 2018 for applicants seeking funding support and 1 July 2018 for self-funded applicants.
+Application deadline is 25 May 2018 for applicants seeking funding support and 1 July 2018 < Extended to 10 July 2018 > for self-funded applicants.

 Please ensure that your application is complete and correct before submitting.
 Once you have submitted your application, you will not be able to make further changes.